Be a part of a lasting legacy

 Gifts of Cash

 If you itemize, you can lower your income taxes simply by writing us a check.
-Gifts of cash are fully deductible – up to a maximum in 2020 of 100% of your adjusted gross income.
-For example, if your adjusted gross income for this year is $50,000, up to $50,000 of charitable gifts may be deducted this year.
+Gifts of cash are fully deductible – up to a maximum of 60% of your adjusted gross income.
+For example, if your adjusted gross income for this year is $100,000, up to $60,000 of charitable gifts may be deducted this year.
 Any excess can generally be carried forward and deducted over as many as five subsequent years.

 Gifts of Life Insurance